jacoscaz/quadstore/README.md

-With the exception of RDF/JS interfaces, `quadstore`'s APIs are promise-based and all methods return objects that include both the actual query results and relevant metadata such as the sorting criteria used for ordering the results.
+With the exception of RDF/JS interfaces, `quadstore`'s APIs are promise-based and all methods return objects that include both the actual query results and relevant metadata such as the sorting criteria used for ordering such results.

 ```js
 const results = await store.get({});